CAS-CS/cas-cs.github.io/Lectures/IOT/Industry 4.0.md

 ## Edge computing

-The demands of real-time production operations mean that some data analysis must be done at the “edge”—that is, where the data is created.
+The demands of real-time production operations mean that some data analysis must be done at the edge that is, where the data is created.
 This minimizes latency time from when data is produced to when a response is required.
 For instance, the detection of a safety or quality issue may require near-real-time action with the equipment.
 The time needed to send data to the enterprise cloud and then back to the factory floor may be too lengthy and depends on the reliability of the network.
 Using edge computing also means that data stays near its source, reducing security risks.

 ## Cybersecurity